tannerlegvold/dotfiles/README.md

 # Uninstall it
 nix-env -e hello
 ```
 I don't yet know if this is a per user or system wide install.
 You can test if `hello` is installed by running `hello`.
+See installed packages using `nix-env -q`.
 Use https://search.nixos.org/packages to find new packages.

 The `nix-shell` command can also be used to make ___reproducible executables___!
 Make a file named `test`, now enter it and give it
 ```